 - Click your profile name to open the Account Panel and choose

 - Choose a list from the drop-down menu.
 This is the list that your buyers will be added to and instructions will appear with specific information related to this list.
 Review the information that will be transmitted to the selected list.
 If needed, modify your list fields to match with PayPal.

 - Log in to your PayPal Business or Premier account.

-- If you don't currently have IPN settings for your PayPal account, you'll be prompted to choose your settings.
-If you already have an IPN set up for the account, you'll have the option to update the settings.
+- Click Choose IPN Settings.
+If you already have an IPN set up for the account, you'll have the option to Edit settings.

-- Paste your notification URL in the Notification URL field, and verify that IPN messages are enabled.
+- Paste your notification URL in the Notification URL field, and select Receive IPN messages (Enabled).

 As people send you money through PayPal, their transaction data will be sent to MailChimp.

 - When you check the Connection Status for one of your lists, it will show "Not connected" until a successful transaction has been submitted through PayPal.
 At this time, connection tests require live data and financial information.